 Practice Examination and Orientation

-The Practice Examination and Orientation module has been recently updated for 2017 and is now online at:
+The Practice Examination and Orientation module has been recently updated and is now online at:

 The Certifying Examination for Anesthesiologist Assistants is the entry point into the certification process for anesthesiologist assistants in the United States.
 Items on the examination are designed to assess the candidate's entry-level knowledge and his/her skill in applying that knowledge related to the duties of a practicing certified anesthesiologist assistant.